aaromalonline/liberate-atcs/README.md

 [![Latest Release](https://img.shields.io/badge/Latest%20Release-11%20Feb%202025-yellow.svg)](https://github.com/aaromalonline/liberate)
 <a href="https://github.com/aaromalonline/liberate/blob/master/LICENSE"><img alt="License" src="http://img.shields.io/:license-mit-blue.svg?style=flat-square?style=flat-square" /></a>

-**Liberate** is a muscle twitch communication system that converts subtle muscle activity into control signals.
-By detecting slight facial or body muscle movements, the system enables users to control devices like a **computer cursor, wheelchair, or keyboard**.
-This innovation offers an intuitive, hands-free interface, enhancing accessibility and communication for individuals with limited mobility.
-The project aims to bridge the gap between physical limitations and digital interaction, offering an intuitive and real-time control solution.
+**Liberate:ATCS** is a muscle-twitch-based communication system that translates subtle muscle movements into control signals through an adaptive typing interface.
+By detecting slight facial or body muscle activity, it enables users to operate devices such as a computer cursor, wheelchair, or keyboard.
+This innovative, hands-free solution enhances accessibility and communication for individuals with limited mobility, bridging the gap between physical limitations and digital interaction.
+Designed for real-time responsiveness and ease of use, Liberate: ATCS offers an intuitive and efficient alternative for assistive control.

 📢 [Presentation](https://www.canva.com/design/DAGgiwwJF50/0pNmzq6Z0drq8x91x3Nejg/view)